ibexa/documentation-developer/docs/infrastructure_and_maintenance/databases.md

 ### Provide parameters

-When you run `composer install`, you will be asked to [provide installation parameters](install_ibexa_dxp.md#change-installation-parameters).
+When you run `composer install`, you are asked to [provide installation parameters](install_ibexa_dxp.md#change-installation-parameters).

 !!! tip

-    it's recommended to store the database credentials in your `.env.local` file and not commit it to the Version Control System.
+    It's recommended to store the database credentials in your `.env.local` file and not commit it to the Version Control System.

 If you use PostgreSQL, the following parameters need to be set differently in the `.env.local` file than when using MySQL: